top of page

 • What support do I need as I adjust to this change?

-These questions are part of redefining identity, purpose, and emotional balance — at your own pace.
+These questions are part of redefining identity, purpose, and emotional balance—at your own pace.

 If you are feeling lost after retirement, adjusting to a major life change, or questioning your sense of purpose, therapy can offer a space to explore what you are experiencing.
+I offer online therapy in English and French for individuals navigating:

 • retirement transition